marysanford/policlim/README.md

 The code required for each stage of the pipeline, from data collection to fine-tuning the model and processing the predictions, are available as either R files or Python notebooks in the `code/variable_creation` folder.
 **TODO**: Describe each file
 * `collect_mpd.R`: R script to collect and download the target individual manifesto files from the Manifesto Project Dataset API
-* `compile_mpd_qs.ipynb`: Compile individual manifesto files into single dataframe, cleaning, keyword detection for all target keywords using utils in `kw_utils.py`
+* `compile_mpd_qs.ipynb`: Compile individual manifesto files into single dataframe, cleaning, keyword detection for all keywords used to select the annotation set using utils in `kw_utils.py`
 * TRAINING SET SELECTION
 * `hyp_fine_tuning.ipynb`: Conduct hyperparameter optimisiation using WandB
 * MODEL APPLICATION